rashidshafeev/delegate-mcp/docs/TROUBLESHOOTING.md

 - We've implemented special JSON serialization to work around Claude's JSON parsing issues
 - If still encountering problems, check logs for exact JSON format issues
 - The latest fixes (as of commit 71451520) include enhanced array handling and string escaping
+- Use the debug:json script to test JSON formatting in isolation

 ### Other Clients
 - Make sure the client supports MCP protocol version "2024-11-05"